Why The Financial Times has increased marketing spending by nearly a third - Digiday

 The Financial Times is spending money to make money.
-In the past month, the Nikkei-owned financial news publisher has launched two separate marketing campaigns, one for a new weekend product that offers digital access plus a print copy of the FT’s Saturday edition, as well as a separate brand campaign, “Black and White,” it produced with the help of Essence Digital.
+In the past month, the Nikkei-owned financial news publisher has launched two separate marketing campaigns, one for a new weekend product that offers digital access plus a print copy of the FT’s Saturday edition, as well as a separate campaign, “Black and White,” it produced with the help of Essence Digital.

-Those join “Facts, Truths,” and a fourth reader-focused campaign that it launched with several broadcast partners in the UK.
+Those join “Facts, Truths,” and a fourth reader-focused campaign that it launched with several broadcast partners in the UK, as part of a global push across broadcast and digital.
 Overall, the FT’s marketing expenditures are up 28 percent on consumer-facing campaigns and 30 percent on B2B campaigns year over year, making this the highest amount spent on marketing in years (it declined to share a hard dollar figure).

 The FT is spending big because the iron of opportunity is hot.
 U.S. publishers like the Washington Post and the New York Times have been enjoying post-Trump subscriber surges, and in the U.K., Brexit’s begun driving gains anew since Prime Minister Theresa May signed Article 50 at the end of last month.